 You can experience what life was like for the Lighthouse Keeper, with a reconstructed Victorian Keepers cottage and many hands on activities.

-For the kids there's also an open-air play area and fun activity trail, along with some fantastic regular events such as craft activities and rockpool rambles.
+There's a fun activity trail, along with some fantastic regular events such as craft activities and rockpool rambles.

 Visitors can still see the machinery, which remains in working order, and of course climb to the top of the tower.
 It's well worth the effort, and once you've regained your breath you can literally see for miles!